Patient Information &

 - Insurance information/card

 - Any medical records pertaining to your visit

 Please arrive 15 minutes before your scheduled appointment time to fill out necessary paperwork.
 If you would like to complete your paperwork prior to your appointment, you may print and fill out the appropriate forms found below.

 Feel free to print and complete these forms before your first visit with us.
 While we do not require that you complete this paperwork prior to visiting our practice, this will save you and our staff time when you come in for your appointment.

 We accept most dental insurance plans.
 Please bring your insurance information with you to your first appointment.
 Our office staff will file any necessary claims and work to get you the maximum amount of benefits allowed by your plan.
 If you have any questions about your insurance plan, feel free to call us so we can help you.

 Payment is expected at the time services are rendered, unless other arrangements have been made.
 This includes any copayments or deductibles (amount not covered by your insurance).

-For your convenience, our office accepts cash, Visa, MasterCard, Discover, and CareCredit.
+For your convenience, our office accepts cash, Visa, MasterCard, Discover, American Express, Google Pay, Apple Pay, and CareCredit.

 Frequently Asked Questions